sanctuary Guidelines

 What can I do at Meditation Mount?

-We welcome you to enjoy Meditation Mount as a sacred space to meditate and rediscover yourself in the peace and beauty of the surroundings.
-We offer three experiences during Visitations including a Meditative Walk, Guided Audio Meditations and Creative Meditation to transmit blessings to a world in need.
-To find out more about visitations please click here.
-We also offer recurring events including sound meditations and yoga, and special events.
+We welcome you to enjoy Meditation Mount as a sacred space for meditation and rediscovery in the peace and beauty of its surroundings.
+We offer three experiences during your time here, including a Meditative Walk, Guided Audio Meditations, and a Group Creative Meditation to transmit blessings to a world in need.
+To find out more about our Sanctuary Experience, please click here.
+We also offer recurring events, including sound meditations, yoga, and special events both in person and online.
 Please visit our calendar for our current offerings.

 What are your hours?

-Meditation Mount is currently open by registration for either Visitations or Events Wednesday through Sunday.
-You may visit anytime during our two-hour Visitation time slots.
-To read more about Visitations and see the schedule click here.
+Meditation Mount is currently open by registration during our Sanctuary Hours or Events.
+You may visit at any time during our Sanctuary hours, which vary by season.
+To read more about hours and see the schedule, click here.
 We have both recurring and special events.
-Please visit our calendar for the most updated events schedule.
+Please visit our calendar for the most up-to-date events schedule.

 What happens when I arrive?